wints/documentation/ingredients/sdk_links/sharing_sms.md

 To quickly share via SMS/iMessage, we've included some code that you can copy and paste into your own app.
 This is all the code you need to get users started on inviting other users!

 First, note that this is making an asynchronous call to Branch's servers to generate the link and attach the information provided in the params dictionary.
 We highly recommend showing the user a spinner and disabling your "share" button while the link is being generated.
 You can either use [UIActivityIndicatorView](https://developer.apple.com/library/ios/documentation/UIKit/Reference/UIActivityIndicatorView_Class/index.html) (native) or an external library like [MBProgressHUD](https://github.com/jdg/MBProgressHUD).

 At the top of your view controller's implementation (.m) file, include the following:

 {% tabs %}
-{% tab ios %}
+{% tab objective-c %}
 {% highlight objc %}
 #import <MessageUI/MessageUI.h>
 #import <MessageUI/MFMailComposeViewController.h>